-FACULTY INFORMATION (Please Type or Print)

-Family or Last Name: First Name:

-UCFID: Email:

-Newly Hired Faculty/Date of Hire: Faculty Rank:

-Highest Earned Degree:

-Previous GF or GFS Appointment?
-Yes 🗍 No

-Nominating Graduate Program and Degree Level:

-NOMINATION STATUS:

-Graduate Faculty Graduate Faculty Scholar

-Number of thesis and/or dissertation committees served to completion: (e.g. 0, 1-5, >5) Number of thesis and/or dissertation co completion: (e.g. 0, 1-5, >5)

-Eligible to chair doctoral dissertation advisory committees.
-Teaching only (ineligible to serve on committees). thesis/dissertation

-ENDORSEMENTS OF NOMINATION (Signatures Re quired):

-Graduate Program Director: Email: Date:

-Department Chair or Director:

-College Dean, if required: Email: Date:

-conege bean, in required.
-Em ail: Date:

-APPOINTMENT BY THE COLLEGE OF GRADUATE STUDIES: Approved Denied

-ASSOCIATE DEAN SIGNATURE:

-Associate Dean of the Graduate College: Date:

-UCF College of Graduate Stud lies - P.O.
-Box 160112, Orlando FL 32816-0112 Page 1 of 2
+FACULTY INFORMATION (Please Type or Print) Family or Last Name: First Name Email: Faculty Rank: Highest Earned Degree: Previous GF or GFS Appointment? ☐ Yes ☐ No Nominating Graduate Program and Degree Level: NOMINATION STATUS: ☐ Graduate Faculty ☐ Graduate Faculty Scholar Number of thesis and/or dissertation committees served to completion: (e.g. 0, 1-5, >5) Number of thesis and/or dissertation committees served to completion: (e.g. 0, 1-5, >5) $\hfill \Box$ Eligible to chair doctoral dissertation advisory committees. ☐ Teaching only (ineligible to serve committees). on thesis/dissertation ENDORSEMENTS OF NOMINATION (Signatures Red Graduate Program Director: • Department Chair or Director: Email: Date: States Indicates and provide after the formation according Email: Date: College Dean, if required: · · APPOINTMENT BY THE COLLEGE OF GRADUATE STUDIES: Email: Deni ASSOCIATE DEAN SIGNATURE: Associate Dean of the Graduate College: Date: ies - P.O.
+Box 160112, Orlando FL 32816-0112 VP18 Rev. 08/11/2017 09:23 AM

 Committee membership must be approved by the Program Director and submitted to the College of Graduate Studies.
 All members must be in fields related to the dissertation topic.
+The UCF

-The UCF College of Graduate Studies reserves the right to review appointments to a Dissertation Committee, place a representative on any Dissertation Committee, or appoint a co-chair.
+College of Graduate Studies reserves the right to review appointments to a Dissertation Committee, place a representative on any Dissertation Committee, or appoint a co-chair.
 A student may request a change in membership of the Dissertation Committee with the approval of the Program Director and submission of a revised Dissertation Committee form to the College of Graduate Studies.